-It’s vital to know how to clean a TV screen the right way.
-Today’s television screens have coatings that can be permanently damaged by inappropriate cleaning methods and products.
-And even older televisions need careful cleaning to avoid harm to the TV.
+It’s worth knowing how to clean a TV screen the right way so it's always ready for movie night.
+Plus, today’s television screens have coatings that can be permanently damaged by inappropriate cleaning methods and products.

 How to clean a TV screen